Nyco/Lean-Storytelling/README.md

 * in a customer interview, test a solution, or a {unique|key} value proposition, validate or invalidate, persist or pivot, useful for Lean Startup and Design Thinking approaches
 * sell a solution, product, or feature

-TopSol Playbook helps you synchronise and align all the people involed in the User Story factory/pipeline.
+Lean Storytelling helps you synchronise and align all the people involed in the User Story factory/pipeline.

 ## What does "TopSol Playbook" stand for?